When Your Baby Has a Potential Heart Condition

 Temperature, the child may be cold to the touch, particularly hands and feet.

-If you child has some of these symptoms you should tell your medical professional e.g. Health Visitor or GP as soon as possible.
+If your child has some of these symptoms you should tell your medical professional e.g. Health Visitor or GP as soon as possible.
 If you are unable to contact your health professional, then do err on the side of caution and go to A&E or call 999.

 While professionals try to ensure you’ve understood what’s happening, we’d recommend that you keep a list of all your questions and concerns as you think of them; so that during your next appointment you don’t forget anything you wanted to raise.
 It’s also a good idea to record what was said so you can remember it later; including dates, names, medical terminology and next actions.

 If you have any more questions, want more information or want to talk through what has happened while you wait for your follow up appointment, or afterwards; you can contact The Children’s Heart Federation.
-CHF is the UK’s leading children’s heart charity and is available are available for support or further information.
+CHF is the UK’s leading children’s heart charity and is available for support or further information.